 \section{Abstract}

-To reduce the computational cost of convolutional neural networks (CNNs) for usage on resource-constrained devices, structured pruning approaches have shown promising results, drastically reducing floating-point operations (FLOPs) without substantial drops in accuracy.
-However, most recent methods require fine-tuning or specific training procedures to achieve a reasonable trade-off between retained accuracy and reduction in FLOPs.
-This introduces additional cost in the form of computational overhead and requires training data to be available.
-To this end, we propose \methodname\ (\textbf{Has}hing for \textbf{T}ractable \textbf{E}fficiency), a parameter-free and data-free module that acts as a plug-and-play replacement for any regular convolution module.
-It instantly reduces the network’s test-time inference cost without requiring any training or fine-tuning.
-We are able to drastically compress latent feature maps without sacrificing much accuracy by using locality-sensitive hashing (LSH) to detect redundancies in the channel dimension.
-Similar channels are aggregated to reduce the input and filter depth simultaneously, allowing for cheaper convolutions.
-We demonstrate our approach on the popular vision benchmarks CIFAR-10 and ImageNet.
-In particular, we are able to instantly drop 46.72\% of FLOPs while only losing 1.25\% accuracy by just swapping the convolution modules in a ResNet34 on CIFAR-10 for our \methodname\ module.
+{ To reduce the computational cost of convolutional neural networks (CNNs) on resource-constrained devices, structured pruning approaches have shown promise in lowering floating-point operations (FLOPs) without substantial drops in accuracy.
+However, most methods require fine-tuning or specific training procedures to achieve a reasonable trade-off between retained accuracy and reduction in FLOPs, adding computational overhead and requiring training data to be available.
+To this end, we propose \methodname\ (\textbf{Has}hing for \textbf{T}ractable \textbf{E}fficiency), a data-free, plug-and-play convolution module that instantly reduces a network's test-time inference cost without training or fine-tuning.
+Our approach utilizes locality-sensitive hashing (LSH) to detect redundancies in the channel dimension of latent feature maps, compressing similar channels to reduce input and filter depth simultaneously, resulting in cheaper convolutions.
+We demonstrate our approach on the popular vision benchmarks CIFAR-10 and ImageNet, where we achieve a 46.72\% reduction in FLOPs with only a 1.25\% loss in accuracy by swapping the convolution modules in a ResNet34 on CIFAR-10 for our \methodname\ module. }

-\section{Introduction}
+\section{\uppercase{Introduction}}

 With the rise in availability and capability of deep learning hardware, the possibility to train ever larger models led to impressive achievements in the field of computer vision.
 At the same time, concerns regarding high computational costs, environmental impact and the applicability on resource-constrained devices are growing.
 This led to the introduction of carefully constructed efficient models \citep{Howard2017MobileNets, Sandler2018MobileNetV2, Tan2019EfficientNet, Tan2021EfficientNetV2, Zhang2018ShuffleNet, Ma2018ShuffleNet} that offer fast inference in embedded applications, gaining speed by introducing larger inductive biases.
 Yet, highly scalable and straight-forward architectures \citep{Simonyan2015Very, He2016Deep, Dosovitskiy2021Image, Liu2021Swin, Liu2022ConvNet, Woo2023ConvNeXt} remain popular due to their performance and ability to generalize, despite requiring more data, time and energy to train.
 To still allow for larger models to be used in mobile applications, various methods \citep{Zhang2016Accelerating, Lin2017Towards, Pleiss2017Memory, Han2020GhostNet, Luo2017ThiNet} have been proposed to reduce their computational cost.
 One particularly promising field of research for the compression of convolutional architectures is pruning \citep{Wimmer2023Dimensionality}, especially in the form of structured pruning for direct resource savings \citep{Anwar2017Structured}.